Flyers fail to trade James van Riemsdyk as deal with Red Wings falls through

 A simply remarkable blunder by Flyers general manager Chuck Fletcher.
 And this is just the latest of his unthinkable gaffes.

 Hired by the Flyers in 2018, Fletcher has taken a lot of heat in recent years thanks to his highly questionable management decisions.
-In the summer of 2021, he essentially payed the Arizona Coyotes to take Shayne Gostisbehere off his hands by attaching a second and seventh-round pick to the once dynamic defenseman.
+In the summer of 2021, he essentially paid the Arizona Coyotes to take Shayne Gostisbehere off his hands by attaching a second and seventh-round pick to the once dynamic defenseman.
 He then subsequently acquired Rasmus Ristolainen from the Buffalo Sabres for a first and second-round pick, who he later inked to a breathtaking five-year, $25,500,000 contract extension.

 The incompetence has only worsened since the end of the 2021-22 season.
 After opting not to pursue the aforementioned Gaudreau, who, as a South Jersey native, was not shy about wanting to sign with the Flyers at a discounted rate, Fletcher instead chose to re-sign 36-year-old defenseman(?)
 Justin Braun (who has played in just 40 games this season) and ink fourth-line tough guy Nic Deslauriers to a four-year, $7 million deal, which includes a modified no-trade clause.